SamMed05/c-cpp-notes/docs/cpp/swapping.md

 	a = 2, b = 5<br/>
 </code>

-The process can also be illustrated like in this diagram:
+The process can also be illustrated more abstractly like in this diagram:

 ![Swapping diagram](./assets/swapping-diagram.svg)
 <figcaption>Fig.2.
 An alternative diagram representing the swapping algorithm.</figcaption>

 In step **1** the value of `a` goes into `temp`, then in step **2** the value of `b` goes into `a` and finally in step **3** the value of `temp` goes into `b`.
-Obviously the order of these actions must be respected.
+Obviously, the order of these actions must be respected.

 ### Alternatives

 An alternative approach is to use addition and subtraction between the two values of the variables involved.
-The advantage is that we dont't have to rely on a third variable for support.
+The advantage is that we don't have to rely on a third variable for support.

 ```cpp